The Top 4 Priorities To Make Your Office More Sustainable

 - Switch to renewable energy sources for electricity and heating.

 - Low carbon transportation.
-Maybe you don’t view transportation as part of the environmental footprint of your office, but transportation has a significant impact on CO2 emissions.
+Maybe you do not view transportation as part of the environmental footprint of your office, but transportation has a significant impact on CO2 emissions.
 Encourage employees to commute greener: introduce carpool initiatives and reward employees for commuting by public transport, bike or foot.
 Get creative!

 Priority 2: Reduce and recycle office waste

-The second priority in your journey to an eco-friendly office environment involves the reduction of other products and services besides energy.
+The second priority in your journey to a green workspace involves the reduction of other products and services besides energy.
 Globally, we produce a whopping 2.12 billion tons of waste a year.
 A conservative estimate of 37% of all waste is managed in an environmentally damaging manner, with most dumped in a landfill.

-Waste does not only damage the environment directly, the production of products also emits CO2 and contributes to climate change.
-Imagine the amount of energy saved if these products weren’t produced in the first place.
+Waste does not only damage the environment directly, but the production of products also emits CO2 and contributes to climate change.
+Imagine the amount of energy saved if these products were not produced in the first place.

 So after you have fixed your energy problem, move on to reducing product consumption and proper recycling.

 - Reuse, repurpose and donate.
 Getting rid of old office furniture?
 No longer need those binders and monitors?
 Find a way to donate or repurpose.
-You’ll feel a whole lot better knowing your old chair is making someone happy instead of being incinerated.
+You will feel a whole lot better knowing your old chair is making someone happy instead of being incinerated.

 Priority 3: A new lunch menu